trailcode/webAsmPlay/readme.md

 * ~~Remove fill and outline color arguments in Renderable, RenderablePolygon, etc.~~
 * Make tessellation templated.
 * Generate OpenGL vertex buffers in the GeoServer.
+* Assign default values of class member variables in header file.
+Must be a C++ 11 or C++ 14 feature.

 ### Bugs